 Feel free to flag these users and we will investigate multiple accounts and comment spamming!

-Cheriposted almost 4 years ago
+Cheriposted about 4 years ago

-there’s like one or two people who are just plain rude. it’s like, why bother commenting at all if it’s just something snarky and unproductive? really, why waste your time?posted almost 4 years ago
+there’s like one or two people who are just plain rude. it’s like, why bother commenting at all if it’s just something snarky and unproductive? really, why waste your time?posted about 4 years ago

 Chictopia has changed so much since I first started here.
 There are a lot of good improvements, but you guys are right about the people who ask for followers.
 When I first started, I thought asking people to become a follower was banned.
 That’s why two of my favorites decided to leave Chictopia in the first place because they were involved in a scandal regarding asking people for votes and followers.
 Now, it seems like it’s just an everyday occurrence.
-I usually just ignore them, but it is annoying to see people who comment just to ask for followers without even taking the time to say anything about your look or read your entry. :( Oh well, such is life!posted over 3 years ago
+I usually just ignore them, but it is annoying to see people who comment just to ask for followers without even taking the time to say anything about your look or read your entry. :( Oh well, such is life!posted about 4 years ago

 Thanks for everyone’s feedback on this topic.
 However, the best way to ensure that spammers do not plague the community is to flag these users when you come across them.
 I have not seen an increase of users flagged over the last month, which leads me to believe that this problem has not been building up as this topic indicates.
 But if you believe otherwise, please do flag!